 Just make sure that you eat it within two days of opening the pack.

-Instead of indulging in a soft serve ice cream, treat yourself
+Instead of indulging in soft-serve ice cream, treat yourself to a delicious, creamy yogurt instead.

-14. Mayonnaise:
+14. Mayonnaise

 Both mayonnaise and its cousin aioli contain raw eggs which have a high risk of bacteria, so avoid them during pregnancy.

-Which brings me to undercooked eggs.
+This brings me to undercooked eggs.

 Although a runny egg yolk can be delicious, it can also be a breeding ground for the bacteria, salmonella which can be harmful to your unborn baby.

-To reduce your risk, ensure that eggs are well cooked during your pregnancy.
+To reduce your risk, ensure that eggs are well-cooked during your pregnancy.

-16. Alfalfa sprouts and mung beans:
+16. Alfalfa sprouts and mung beans

-Basically all sprouts should also be avoided during pregnancy.
+Basically, all sprouts should also be avoided during pregnancy.

-17. Unwashed produce:
+17. Unwashed produce

 The surface of unwashed or unpeeled fruits and vegetables can be affected by unwanted bacteria, so during pregnancy it's safest to give them a quick wash before consuming.
 And make sure to store them in the fridge.